List of Red Letters hidden in PBS Masterpiece Mystery Credits with Commentary !

 - "Wallender Daughter" -- I think correctly decoded, from episode two of "The Escape Artist", another Masterpiece Theater", a three part series.
 Oddly, it seems to refer to yet another Masterpiece series, "Wallender".
 The reference, perhaps to Linda, the daughter of Kurt Wallender in that series.

-Other assertions -- not confirmed by me
+Other assertions -- the letters not confirmed by me, but some with my added commentary

 "Sherlock"